jruizcabrejos/jruizcabrejos/content/post/humor-as-a-service-20260801/index.md

 Among these, the 88px wide by 31px high button standard (88x31) is one of the [most enduring formats](https://support.google.com/admanager/answer/1100453?hl=en#other).

 Its origin story on how it came to be seems somewhat unclear.
-Trying to understand it has already taken some hours of my life, and there might be a lot more to document about it{{< pagenote "['Was it Netscape that started it all'](https://web.archive.org/web/19990129040545/http://www.geocities.com/NapaValley/2022/88x31.html)?
+Trying to understand it has already taken some hours of my life, and there might be a lot more to document about it{{< pagenote "[Was it Netscape that started it all](https://web.archive.org/web/19990129040545/http://www.geocities.com/NapaValley/2022/88x31.html)?
 Or [was it GeoCities](https://neonaut.neocities.org/cyber/88x31)?
 I am [unsure](https://88x31.nl/history.html). is there a primary source in the room with us?
 [Here is an analysis of 88x31 buttons from GeoCities](https://hellnet.work/8831/stats.html)"/>}}.
 Nevertheless, the most widely known 88x31 button {{< pagenote "And oldest recorded, until proven otherwise"/>}} at some point became the "Netscape button".

 <figure>
 <img src="./figure4_netscapenow.png" alt="" style="width: 75%; height: auto;">
 <figcaption>Figure 4.
-Netscape.
-Now.
+Netscape, Now.
 Circa 1996.
 Available at: <a href="https://web.archive.org/web/19961020015116/http://www3.netscape.com/" target="_blank" rel="noopener noreferrer">https://web.archive.org/web/19961020015116/http://www3.netscape.com/</a> If you think about it, the "NOW" sounds a bit aggressive.</figcaption>
 </figure>

 The design of many buttons from this era share the same features: